- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 - Combining real-time and historical data analysis helps detect trends, anomalies, and data issues more effectively.

-- Navixy IoT Logic Data stream analyzer efficiently manages telematics data by storing the last 12 parameter values, separating valid data from null values, and using a distributed cache for quick data access and analysis.
+- Navixy IoT Logic Data Stream Analyzer efficiently manages telematics data by storing the last 12 parameter values, separating valid data from null values, and using a distributed cache for quick data access and analysis.

 Denis Demianikov, VP of Product Management in Navixy, explains how we approach making telematics management easier in our products: